craftingcity/The-Known-World/Game Notes/NPCs/High Power/Council of Eight NPCs/Ginger Ak-kizi.md

 ### she / her
 #### VO EXAMPLE:

 > A woman stands above her fields of cactus and worker.
 She wears an outfit of fine flowing linens of brown and purple.
+Shoulder length red wavy hair.

 Ginger runs [[Ginger's Nopal & Agave Farm|a farm]] as well as almost all of the local drug trade in [[Kickoff]].
 She stands on the [[Golden Claws#The Council of Eight]].